ccmothes/ges_health_study_app/README.md

 ENVIRONS team (Dr. Sheryl Magzamen, Dr. Sheena Martenies, Beth Lunsford, Nona Nyhart, Anna Kenyon, and Rocio Monroy-Tello).
-Former members of the GES Community Council who contributed to the interpretation of community data featured in this tool include Maria de Santiago, and Rebecca Trujillo.
+Former members of the GES Community Council who contributed to the interpretation of community data featured in this tool include Maria de Santiago and Rebecca Trujillo.
 Marshall Thomas (former ENVIRONS team member) also contributed to the development of the data sets used in this tool.